 Normally, as mentioned, 80% of the filtered water is restored.
 Thus, the system is always partially “on.”
 Extra vasopressin gives the human the ability to resorb even more water.
 Excess water on board shuts down arginine vasopressin secretion and you resorb less water.

 Patients with diabetes insipidus take an amount of vasopressin that balances their plasma osmolarity.
 Many patients have a plasma osmolarity that is at or near their thirst threshold as a consequence of treatment.
-Patients who ingest too much water will have hyponatremia because their vasopressin cannot be shut off, since it originated from outside the body,when their osmolarity falls as consequence of being”waterlogged.”
+Patients who ingest too much water will have hyponatremia because their vasopressin cannot be shut off, since it originated from outside the body when their osmolarity falls as a consequence of being”waterlogged.”

 People who have nephrogenic diabetes insipidus have a problem responding to vasopressin.
 They might have a mutation in the vasopressin receptor.
 They could have a mutation in the aquaporins and, thus, unable to insert those water channels into their cell surface membranes to permit water to be resorbed.